Local Government Elections are held every four years.

 A person who lives in one municipal area and is also an owner of property in other municipal areas can enrol and vote in each of those municipal areas but will need to be registered on the General Managers Roll.
 You can find the form to register with the General Managers Roll for an individual here.
 If you are a corporate body and would like to enrol on the General Managers Roll please click here.

-No. Voting at council elections is not compulsory.
+YES.
+Voting in council elections is now compulsory.

 Provided you have met the eligibility requirements, your name will be placed on the electoral roll for the relevant municipal area.
 At the appropriate time, a postal vote ballot paper will be sent to you.